Yard Tools For Women

 My Snapper mower is shown in front of our painted chain link fence.
 That was an awful project, but so worth it!
 It used to be a rusted mess; It looks sharp and new now.

 The wheelbarrow I chose has dual front wheels.
 This is important.
 It is not quite as easy to maneuver as a single wheel, but it is MUCH MORE STABLE.
-It is not as likely to tip over when turning corners or being pushed over uneven ground.
+It is not as likely to tip over when turning corners or going over uneven ground.
 I purchased my wheelbarrow at a local big box store.

-Garden Boots
+Garden Boots or Foot Protection

 Weed Barrier Cloth & Mulch